 QR codes are increasingly used in the hospitality industry as a way for customers to view a menu on their mobile device, order and pay for their food and drinks.
 Used in both eat-in and takeaway settings, QR code ordering and payment supports contactless table-side and curbside transactions, allowing customers to place an order and pay without going to the counter.

-Square’s self-serve ordering solution lets you create a contactless dine-in and takeaway experience that allows customers to browse your menu, place an order and pay via their mobile device.
+Square’s self-serve ordering solution is a QR code generator for payments which lets you create a contactless dine-in and takeaway experience by allowing customers to browse your menu, place an order and pay via their mobile device.

 2. Payment gateways